Skip to Main Content

 Assistive Devices

-1. The Foundation welcomes persons with disabilities to use assistive devices to obtain, use or benefit from our goods and services.
+The Foundation welcomes people with disabilities to use their personal assistive devices when accessing our goods, services, or facilities.

 Communication

-1. The Foundation encourages open communication with persons with disabilities in order to ensure that its goods and services are accessible.
-The Foundation is committed to communicating with such persons in ways that take the nature of their disability into account.
+The Foundation encourages open communication with people with disabilities in order to ensure that its goods and services are accessible.
+We will work with the person with disabilities to determine what method of communication works for them.

 Service Animals

-1. The Foundation welcomes persons with disabilities who are accompanied by a service animal onto the parts of our premises that are open to the public, and commits to finding alternatives to the use of service animals if the service is provided in a location in which animals are prohibited by law (e.g. health or safety reasons).
+The Foundation welcomes people with disabilities who are accompanied by a service animal onto the parts of our premises that are open to the public and commits to finding alternatives to the use of service animals if the service is provided in a location in which animals are prohibited by law (e.g. health or safety reasons).

 Support Persons

-1. The Foundation welcomes persons with disabilities who are accompanied by a support person.
-Any person with a disability who is accompanied by a support person will be allowed to enter the Foundation’s premises with his or her support person.
-At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person, provided that the interaction between the person and his/her support person does not compromise academic integrity by removing or otherwise undermining essential requirements of courses or academic programs.
+The Foundation welcomes people with disabilities who are accompanied by a support person.
+Any person with a disability who is accompanied by a support person will be allowed to enter the Foundation’s premises with their support person.
+At no time will a person with a disability who is accompanied by a support person be prevented from having access to their support person, provided that the interaction between the person and their support person does not compromise academic integrity by removing or otherwise undermining essential requirements of courses or academic programs.

 Temporary Disruptions to Service

-2. A notice regarding a temporary disruption will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
-The notice will be placed in relevant conspicuous locations on our premises and, when appropriate, shall be placed in the Accessibility area of the Human Resources website.
+A notice regarding a temporary disruption will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
+The notice will be placed in relevant conspicuous locations on our premises and, when appropriate, shall be emailed to the Ivey Community.

 Training